glouw/minimidi/README.md

 # MINIMIDI

-Minimidi plays MIDI files to the tune of Gameboy and NES hardware.
+Minimidi plays MIDI files in the tune of Gameboy and NES hardware.

 ![](image.png)